HyeonTae/ActivityClustering/README.md

 # Activity Clustering using Multimodal Machine Learning for Android Apps

 ## Overview
-This project is a Torch implementation for our ICSE 2021 submit paper, which activity clustering using multimodal machine learning for android apps.
+This project is activity clustering using multimodal machine learning for android apps.

 ## Hardware
 The models are trained using folloing hardware: